Benji deserves Kiwis Test return: Reynolds

 After going down in the last training session of the Tigers' pre-season, Reynolds has been an impressed spectator as veteran Marshall guided the Tigers to a 4-1 start.

-Coach Ivan Cleary has shown he cares little for reputations - and the fact Reynolds is on a $3 million, four-year deal - by keeping Marshall in the starting side.
+Coach Ivan Cleary has shown he cares little for reputations by keeping Marshall in the starting side.

 Reynolds had no qualms about being behind Marshall and was adamant his 33-year-old teammate had been so good he deserved a return to the New Zealand team, which is coming off a disastrous World Cup campaign.